-Pronounced jiff and short for Graphic Interchange Format, GIF is a file extension and a bit-mapped graphics file introduced by CompuServe in 1987 and today one of the most commonly used images on the Internet.
-The original release of the GIF standard is known as the GIF87a version.
-This standard was later replaced in 1989 when CompuServe released an improved version known as GIF89a.
+Today, it is one of the most commonly used images on the Internet.
+The original release of the GIF standard was known as the GIF87a version.
+The GIF87a standard was later replaced in 1989 when CompuServe released an improved version known as GIF89a.
 This improved version supported animation and transparent images.
-In the image to the right, is an example of a GIF image of a small man holding up the Computer Hope logo.

-On December 24, 1994 Unisys and CompuServe announced that they expected licensing fees for software that creates and displays GIF images.
-This caused a lot of hysteria among developers and website owners using GIF images because of potential future GIF taxes, this hysteria lead to the development of the PNG format.
-The Software Freedom Law Center announced that after October 1, 2006 all significant patent claims interfering with the employment of the GIF format will expire, and all users should have no concerns about using the format.
+On December 24, 1994, Unisys and CompuServe announced that they expected licensing fees for software that creates and displays GIF images.
+The thought of fees caused hysteria among developers and website owners using GIF images.
+Because of potential future GIF taxes, this hysteria led to the development of the PNG format.
+The Software Freedom Law Center announced after October 1, 2006, all patent claims interfering with the employment of the GIF format expire and users should have no concerns using the format.

 How do you pronounce GIF?

 The creator of GIF (Steve Wilhite) pronounces GIF as "JIFF" (a soft g), like the American Jif peanut butter brand, not "GIF."

 Every image editor, paint program, and image viewer is capable of opening and viewing a GIF file.
 See the document below for a listing and examples of image editors that are capable of viewing and editing GIF files.

 Should I save my image or photo as a GIF?

 Deciding what image type to use when saving an image or photo depends on your requirements.
 If the image you're saving is a basic image with no gradients and not many colors (e.g., a logo or illustration) and you're concerned about file size we recommend using GIF.
 However, if you're working with a more complex image or photograph, we recommend saving it as a JPEG or PNG.